ThunderFly-aerospace/docs/avionics/TFSIK01/index.md

 ### Connecting to Autopilot

 Connection to the autopilot flight controller is facilitated through a JST-GH cable with a 6-pin connector.
+ThunderFly offers a ready-made [TFCAB01 UART/TELEM/SERIAL cable](/avionics/TFCAB01/#uarttelemserial-cables) for this purpose, with the matching 6-pin JST-GH pinout and color coding documented there.
 While PX4 firmware initially configures the TELEM1 port for telemetry connections, adjustments in the PX4 or Ardupilot firmware settings allow for modem connections through any available UART port.

 ### Ground Station Connectivity